JoshuaOrtizR/Digital-Forensics/Legal Implications.md

     * **Methodology Documentation:** Clearly document all steps of the investigation, including the tools used, the techniques employed, and the assumptions made.
     * **Use standardized tools and techniques:** Employ industry-standard tools and techniques to ensure consistency.
     * **Maintain chain of custody:** Track the evidence from the time it is collected to the time it is presented in court.

+### Affidavit
+- An affidavit can be a vital tool in any type of investigation, whether the investigation be forensic, internal, criminal, regulatory, incident response or otherwise.
+As an investigator gathers facts, he will often interview witnesses, also the investigator will take in accountability to make records of the interviews (written notes or even audio/video records).
+But sometimes it is prudent to take an additional step in securing what a witness has to say.(An Affidavit can justify a warrant)